That's absolutely right, Johnny Donovan, Walter Williams filling in for Rush, and Rush will be back on Monday.

 They don't care who has to pay.

-Forget who has the pay.
+Forget who has to pay.

 But do we want to be a nation like that?

-I mean, I'm saying that people need to tell Congress, look, we've been doing the wrong thing for too long, start getting out of it.
+I mean, I'm saying that people need to tell Congress: look, we've been doing the wrong thing for too long.

 You try to find some way to ease them out of it.

-You try to find some way that to compassionately ease people out of these, out of this program.
+You try to find some way to compassionately ease people out of these, out of this program.

 That's a disaster for young people.

-But look, when the collapse comes, when the chaos comes in 2030, 2040, somebody receiving Social Security, uh, do they have to worry about that?
+But look, when the collapse comes, when the chaos comes in 2030, 2040, somebody receiving Social Security, do they have to worry about that?

-They're gonna be dead.
+They're going to be dead.

-What why should he worry about 2040?
+Why should he worry about 2040?

-He's gonna be, he's gonna be dead.
+He's going to be dead.

 He better worry about 2014.

-But he don't have the why why worry about 2040?
+But he don't have, why worry about 2040?

 There's nothing in it for him.